 Textbook of Diagnostic Microbiology, 4th Edition

-Providing a solid introduction to the essentials of diagnostic microbiology, this accessible, full-color text helps your students develop the problem-solving skills necessary for success in the clinical setting.
-A reader-friendly, "building block" approach to microbiology moves progressively from basic concepts to advanced understanding, guiding your students through the systematic identification of etiologic agents of infectious diseases.
+Providing a solid introduction to the essentials of diagnostic microbiology, this accessible, full-color text helps you develop the problem-solving skills necessary for success in the clinical setting.
+A reader-friendly, "building block" approach to microbiology moves progressively from basic concepts to advanced understanding, guiding you through the systematic identification of etiologic agents of infectious diseases.

 - Building block approach encourages recall of previously learned information, enhancing your critical and problem solving skills.